Wrangell Junkyard

 The Wrangell Junkyard operated on the property as Byford Salvage from the 1960s until the late 1990s when the property was sold.
 The new owner barged out the marketable metal for salvage over a short period of time before abandoning the property, leaving large piles of metal and other debris and improperly stored hazardous materials including hundreds of batteries, transformers, tanks, drums and tires.

-Between 2000 and 2004, EPA and DEC conducted limited site assessment work on the property because the responsible parties were unable to do so.
+Between 2000 and 2004, the EPA and DEC conducted limited site assessment work on the property because the responsible parties were unable to do so.
 However, much of the site was not accessible due to the large volume of debris/waste on the surface.
-In 2006, the City of Wrangell foreclosed on the property due to unpaid property taxes.
-Beginning in 2010, the City began clearing the metal debris from the site but lacked the financial and technical resources to conduct the necessary cleanup.
-Because of this, they applied for Targeted Brownfield Services from EPA to help address the site.
+In 2006, the CBW foreclosed on the property due to unpaid property taxes.
+Beginning in 2010, the CBW began clearing the metal debris from the site but lacked the financial and technical resources to conduct the necessary cleanup.

-In 2014, EPA Region 10 conducted a Targeted Brownfield Assessment at the site on behalf of the City and Borough of Wrangell.
+In 2014, the EPA conducted a Targeted Brownfield Assessment at the site on behalf of the CBW.
 The results, published in 2015, documented extremely high levels of contamination.
-Surface soil samples collected over a large area of the property contained lead concentrations over 10,000 mg/kg and as high as 50,000 mg/kg, or 125 times the DEC Method Two Soil cleanup level of 400 mg/kg.
+Surface soil samples collected over a large area of the property contained lead concentrations over 10,000 mg/kg and as high as 50,000 mg/kg, or 125 times the DEC cleanup level of 400 mg/kg.
 Additionally, sample results from subsurface soil, surface water, groundwater, marine sediments, and shellfish tissue contained elevated concentrations of lead and other contaminants.
-In spring 2015, EPA determined the site poses an imminent risk to human health and the environment and initiated plans to conduct a Time Critical Removal Action under Superfund, but the Gold King Mine release in Colorado subsequently became a higher EPA response priority.
-DEC concurred with the EPA determination that an imminent and substantial risk to human health and the environment is present at the site and in late 2015 initiated a state-led emergency cleanup of the site to address the risks.
+In spring 2015, EPA determined the site posed an imminent risk to human health and the environment and initiated plans to conduct a Time Critical Removal Action under Superfund, but the Gold King Mine release in Colorado subsequently became a higher EPA response priority.
+DEC concurred with the EPA determination that an imminent and substantial risk to human health and the environment was present at the site and in late 2015 initiated a state-led emergency cleanup of the site to address the risks.

 Public Health and Environmental Concerns